-The academy trust has a leadership structure which consists of the Directors and the Executive Head/CEO, who is also a Director and Accounting Officer.
+The academy trust has a leadership structure which consists of the Directors and the CEO/Executive Head, who is also currently School Improvement Lead, an Ex-officio Director and Accounting Officer.
 The Executive Leadership Team provide strategic and operational support across the schools whilst each individual academy has its own Senior Leadership Team and Key Stage/Subject Leaders.
 The aim of the leadership structure is to devolve responsibility and encourage involvement in decision making at all levels so that the Trust nurtures the talents of all staff and creates succession planning and sustainability through high quality CPD opportunities.

-The Board establishes an overall framework for the governance of the academy trust and determines membership, terms of reference and procedures of LGB's (Local governing bodies,) any committees and other groups established.
+The Board establishes an overall framework for the governance of the academy trust and determines membership, terms of reference and procedures of LGB's (Local governing bodies), any committees and other groups established.
 It monitors the activities of the Committees through the minutes of their meetings.
 The Board may from time to time establish Working Groups to perform specific tasks over a limited timescale.

-There are two committees as follows:
+There are four committees as follows:

-- Finance, Audit and risk and Committee this meets at least six times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements and reporting, receiving reports from the Responsible Officer/internal audit, reviewing the risk register and ensuring all statutory obligations relating to safeguarding, health and safety etc are met and supporting the drafting of the annual budget. - Achievement, standards, and curriculum Committee this meets once a term to monitor, evaluate - and review Academy policy, practice, and performance in relation to curriculum planning, pupil outcomes, target setting and assessment.
+- Finance and Resources Committee this meets at least six times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements and reporting, receiving reports from the Responsible Officer/internal audit, and ensuring all statutory obligations relating to safeguarding, health and safety etc are met and supporting the drafting of the annual budget. - Audit and Risk this committee meets at least once per term and is responsible for reviewing the risk register. - Achievement, standards, and curriculum Committee this meets six times per year to monitor, evaluate and review Academy policy, practice, and performance in relation to curriculum planning, pupil outcomes, target setting and assessment. - Decision Makers Committee this meeting as required to hear feedback from staff when the Trust undertakes staff consultation matters affecting contractual terms and conditions.

-The following decisions are reserved to the Board of Directors, which includes one of the Members: to consider any proposals for changes to the status or constitution of the academy trust and its committee structure, to appoint or remove the Chairperson and/or Vice Chair, to appoint the Headteachers and Clerk to the Directors, to approve the Strategic Development Plan and budget.
+The following decisions are reserved to the Board of Directors, which includes one of the Members: to consider any proposals for changes to the status or constitution of the academy trust and its committee structure, to appoint or remove the Chairperson and/or Vice Chair, to appoint the Headteachers and Governance Professional to the Directors, to approve the Strategic Development Plan and budget.